exploratoria/exploratoria.github.io/readme.md

 Welcome to the Exploratorio home page!

+Exploratorio is a GitHub Organization.
+Feel free to request an invitation to join.

+_See also the source code of this file for notes embedded as comments_

 ## Concept

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->
 * To supply free, open source scripts that help visualize scientific and mathematical concepts

 * To supply scripts that help engineers and designers to create visualizations without having to be dedicated software programmers
 * To help youngsters and oldsters delve into new topics with a hands-on, active, 'I can play with this' approach

 ### Vision
 <!--  a descriptive picture of a desired future state -->

-To help create new types of visualizations
+* To help create new types of visualizations
+* To help people understand, tackle and push the envelope with increasingly complicated tasks

 ## Apps